Fadyazmy/doi-blog/content/blog/week-1/index.md

 >3.
 What do you want to achieve by completing this course?
 Document up to three goals and the actions that will help you to achieve those goals.

 1. My goal is to have a personal journal of my design progress
-2. My goal is to create a small design portfolio of 2-3 designs that I am proud of
+2. My goal is to create a small design portfolio of 2-3 designs that I am proud of:
-Web: My personal project (thank you trees)
+    - Web: My personal project (thank you trees)
-1-2 class project(s)
+    - 1-2 class project(s)
 3. My goal is to build relationships with everyone in my cohort, Devin, and my coach.

 >### My Action Plan (pick one goal)